mausworks/tyin/README.md

 };
 ```

+### Handling arrays

-Tyin also ships with a convenience plugin for arrays—because not every state is an object!
+Tyin ships with a convenience plugin for arrays—because not every state is an object!

 In this example, we will add it, along with the persist plugin,
 and a custom setter called `complete`: